 Step 5: Sit back and wait

-If your 23andMe results come back with bubkis, don’t get discouraged.
+If you don’t get any close matches on your 23andMe results, don’t get discouraged.
 DNA testing is a waiting game and a long term investment.
 You never know when a new match might pop up.
 And if you’re interested in meeting donor conceived half siblings, your results can be a gift that keeps on giving!

 For more information and guidance about DNA testing, see our Q&A with Stephanie Talley, a volunteer search assistant for DNA Detectives and for DNA for the Donor Conceived.